Falwell says he’s resigned from Liberty University

 But as his propensity toward divisive public behavior grew — and particularly following his endorsement of Trump in early 2016 — a number of alumni and staff became dissatisfied with the university’s direction under Falwell.

 Several of Falwell’s more incendiary recent public statements were connected to his political conservatism and his support for Trump.
 Falwell tweeted last year that Southern Baptist pastor David Platt should “grow a pair” after Platt acknowledged tension caused by Trump’s visit to his church.
-This summer, Falwell drew a public rebuke from 35 Black Liberty University alumni after responding to a mask mandate by Virginia’s Democratic governor, Ralph Northam, with a tweet invoking the blackface scandal that nearly forced Northam from office.
+This summer, 35 Black Liberty University alumni publicly rebuked Falwell after he responded to a coronavirus mask mandate by Virginia’s Democratic governor, Ralph Northam, with a tweet invoking the blackface scandal that nearly forced Northam from office.

 LeeQuan McLaurin resigned earlier this year as Liberty’s director of diversity retention and decried what he has described as the school’s disinterest in working toward racial equality and inclusion.
 Racism “has always been an issue for Liberty, and they have always ignored it because they knew that they could,” McLaurin said.